quakish/quakommon/Readme.txt

  - Gtk folder including an outdated urtentities.def file that is usable with gtk.
 But much is less updated!
 (Further updates for this file will not be done by me either)

-Install notes:
+Install notes!:
 The .ent entity files are for nrc only while the common works for any radiant version

 Entity files - For Net Radiant Custom:
-If build '20220211' or future updates:
- - version 1.1 is included with Net Radiant Custom.
-You only need to instal if you want a more recent update of this pack!
+ - version 1.1 of this pack is included with Net Radiant Custom (Build '20220211' onwards).
+So you only need to instal if you want a more recent update of this pack!
- - Find the urt.game folder inside the 'gamepacks' folder located inside the main install folder and go into the q3ut4 folder.

-If build '20210105' or older:
- - Find the urt.game folder inside the main install folder and go into the q3ut4 folder.

-Following steps are the same for all builds:
+ - Find 'gamepacks/urt.game/q3ut4'
- - Remove (and backup if you want.) any .def or .ent files you have there.
+ - Remove all old .def and .ent files in there!
-Then place the:
-	urtentities.ent
-	urtobjects.ent
-	measurment.def
-Inside the folder instead.
+ - Then place the inside that folder instead: urtentities.ent urtobjects.ent measurment.def

-You have to remove any .def files that have the same name as any .ent or else those will take priority.
+You have to remove any .def files that have the same name as any .ent or else the .def will take priority.
 And the .ent files will not work in Gtk!

+Note older versions of net radaint custom have a different folder structure, update if your do not have the gamepacks folder.
+But if you want to install on older version you will instead find urt.game inside the main folder.

 Common.shader for any radiant version: